sofiabeccaria2-glitch/nlp_text_modeling_trump/README.md

 Beyond topic extraction, the project focuses on the **structure of political discourse as a system of repeated narrative patterns.

+The full analysis is available in the Jupyter notebook inside the /notebooks folder.

 # Research Objective

 The goal is to use computational text analysis to investigate: